leruu/QadWikiOpt/README.md

 # QadWikiFix
-Some quick and dirty CSS changes to optimize my Wikipedia expirience
+Some quick and dirty CSS changes to optimize my personal Wikipedia expirience.

+Only tested with Stylus.